silvainfm/RE_Chatbot/README.md

 ## Overview

 This chatbot provides information and answers questions related to real estate laws in Monaco.
-It is designed to assist users in French.
+* designed to assist users in French.
 The bot is built using a fine-tuned language model and is deployed through a Streamlit application for easy interaction.

+### WHY?
-A lot of foreigners move to Monaco every year.
-Most of them are unfamiliar with local laws, and how to become a resident.
+* A lot of foreigners move to Monaco every year.
+* Most of them are unfamiliar with local laws, and how to become a resident.

 They usually come to real estate companies, or accounting firms for advice on how to set up their business and the steps to become a resident.

-Monaco is quite unusual as it has many different real estate and residency laws that are specific to the country, despite its very small size.
+* Monaco is quite unusual as it has many different real estate and residency laws that are specific to the country, despite its very small size.
-Our aim with this project is to provide a resource for these foreigners to be better informed, and make the whole process less daunting.
-Our chatbot can, and will also be used by professionals in real estate/accounting to keep them informed.
+* Our aim with this project is to provide a resource for these foreigners to be better informed, and make the whole process less daunting.
+* Our chatbot can, and will also be used by professionals in real estate/accounting to keep them informed.

 ## Data